Skip to content

 Is biological immortality real?

 Not in humans, and not as a guarantee.
-What’s real is a body of research into the mechanisms of aging, with senolytics extending lifespan in mice and epigenetic reprogramming rejuvenating cells in the lab.
-Translating that into dramatically longer human lives is an active, unproven hope — promising science, not an available outcome.
+What’s real is a body of research into the mechanisms of aging, with senolytics extending lifespan in mice and epigenetic reprogramming rejuvenating cells in the lab and in engineered mouse models.
+Neither has been shown to extend a human life.
+Translating that into dramatically longer human lives is an active, unproven hope — promising science, not an available outcome, and nobody can currently say whether or when it arrives.

 Can I slow my own aging today?